ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 - Median Absolute Percentage Error (MAPE):  **12%**  (10th Quart: 2.5%, 90th Quart: 34%).

 #### Comparison to Other Models
 As a comparison, if one predicted that all subjects survived exactly as long as the mean value, 956 days, the mean absolute error would be 308 days with a MAPE of 26.7%.
 [Knibb *et al*](https://jnnp.bmj.com/content/jnnp/87/12/1361.full.pdf) suggest that bulbar symptoms at disease onset is linked to reduced survival times.
-A model was fit with only subject's with bulbar symsptoms at onset.
-This model had a mean absolute error of 233 days and MAPE of 24.4%.
+Even though the neuron group affected at onset is a feature in the model, the data was modeled using only subjects with bulbar neral group involvement at onset.
+This model performed better than the 'mean' only model but not as well as the final model.
+The bulbar-group model had a mean absolute error of 233 days and MAPE of 24.4%.

 ### Residuals
 Plot of prediction residuals: